I remember the first time I understood an automatic watch.

 What this means in practice:

-- If you wear your watch daily, the rotor keeps the mainspring wound, and you’ll never think about power reserve.
+- If you wear your watch daily, the rotor keeps it wound.

 The practical advice: For your first and only automatic watch, 40+ hours is fine because you’ll wear it daily.
 If you plan to collect multiple watches, look for 60-80 hour power reserves so weekend breaks don’t kill the movement.